What is Counselling?

 Active listening is the the most important aspect of the counsellor's role.

-They allow clients to talk about their problems, however big or small.
+It enables clients to talk about their problems, however big or small.

 What kind of problems can I talk about?